 Overnight oatmeal porridge

-On mornings when every minute counts, Overnight Oatmeal Porridge is your best friend.
-So what is it?
-It’s a no-cook method of making porridge where you soak oats in milk (or any liquid of your choice) overnight.
-By morning, you’ll have a ready-to-eat, creamy, and nourishing breakfast.
-It’s a time-saving, no-cook breakfast option that’s as nutritious as it is convenient.
+Overnight oatmeal porridge, often called overnight oats, is a no-cook oatmeal recipe.
+Rolled oats soak in milk (or a milk alternative) overnight in the refrigerator.
+By morning, the oats soften naturally and develop a creamy, spoonable texture.
+You will have a ready-to-eat, creamy, and nourishing breakfast.
+It's a time-saving, no-cook breakfast option that's as nutritious as it is convenient.

-All you need to do is simply combine oats, milk, yogurt, and optional but recommended chia seeds with sweetener and let it rest in the refrigerator overnight.
-The mixture absorbs the liquid, resulting in a creamy and flavorful porridge.
+All you need to do is simply combine oats, milk, yogurt, and optional but recommended chia seeds with your sweetener of choice.
+Let it rest in the refrigerator overnight.
+The mixture absorbs the liquid, yielding a creamy, flavorful porridge.

-- Effortless Preparation: No cooking required.
-Mix and refrigerate; your breakfast will be ready when you are ready the next day.
+- No cooking required: Mix and refrigerate; your breakfast will be ready when you are ready the next day.

 Ingredients you'll need

 - Rolled Oats: This is the main ingredient in this overnight oatmeal porridge recipe.
-Rolled oats absorb the liquid and soften overnight, creating a creamy and hearty texture that is perfect for a delicious and nutritious breakfast.
+Rolled oats absorb liquid and soften overnight.
+This creates a creamy, hearty texture that works well for a tasty, healthy breakfast.

 - Milk (dairy or non-dairy): This adds moisture and helps soften the oats as they soak.